Nanospaziale/Bandit-WriteUps/README.md

 I will follow the order suggested by OTW

 <img width="1919" height="704" alt="image" src="https://github.com/user-attachments/assets/c71a67ee-9e4e-4cc8-a6f6-cc1063dd7ccc" />

 Here, you can find my guide and solution to [bandit wargame](/bandit)

+>Tips
+>Don’t rely excessively on ChatGPT or any other LLMs; instead, try to use your own brain to find a personal solution.
+Besides being more fulfilling, this will help you develop your skills and your thinking.
+>Every now and then, the OverTheWire staff change the passwords for all levels, so remember to take note of them and save them!